Accredited | Convenient | Flexible

 Efficient - may be completed in as few as 15 months.

 Admission to MTax Direct requires an undergraduate degree in accounting or a Juris Doctor (J.D.).
-Individuals without a degree in Accounting or J.D. may become eligible for admission by successfully completing two foundation courses (6200:601 Financial Accounting and 6200:627 Federal Taxation) before being admitted into the program.
+Individuals without a degree in Accounting or J.D. may become eligible for admission by successfully completing two foundation courses (6200:601 Financial Accounting and 6200:627 Federal Taxation or 6200:531 Business Entity Taxation) before being admitted into the program.
 The School of Accountancy will offer those classes online.
-JD applicants without prior coursework in tax and accounting will be advised to take 6200:601 and 6200:627 prior to the start of the first term of the program.
+JD applicants without prior coursework in tax and accounting will be advised to take these courses prior to the start of the first term of the program.

 Attorneys and CPAs do not need a GMAT score for admission.
 Other applicants must obtain a satisfactory score on the GMAT for admission.
 Applicants may substitute a GRE or LSAT score for the GMAT.